Monty Don

-Montagu Denis Wyatt Don OBE DL VMH (born George Montagu Don; 8 July 1955) is a British horticulturist, broadcaster, and writer who is best known as the lead presenter of the BBC gardening television series Gardeners' World.
+Montagu Denis Wyatt Don OBE DL VMH (born George Montagu Don; 8 July 1955) is an English horticulturist, broadcaster, and writer who is best known as the lead presenter of the BBC gardening television series Gardeners' World.

-Born in Germany and raised in England, Don studied at Magdalene College, Cambridge, where he met his future wife.
+Born in Germany and raised in England, Don studied at Magdalene College, Cambridge, during which time he met his future wife.
 They ran a successful costume jewellery business through the 1980s until the stock market crash of 1987 resulted in almost complete bankruptcy.
 In 1989, Don made his television debut as a regular on This Morning with a gardening segment, which led to further television work across the decade including his own shows for BBC Television and Channel 4.
-Don began his writing career at this time and published his first of over 25 books, in 1990.
+He began his writing career at this time and published his first of over 25 books in 1990.
 Between 1994 and 2006, Don wrote a weekly gardening column in The Observer.

-In 2003, Don replaced Alan Titchmarsh as the lead presenter of Gardeners' World, only leaving the show between 2008 and 2011 owing to illness.
-Since then he has written and produced several garden series of his own, the most recent being Monty Don's Adriatic Gardens which aired in 2022.
+In 2003, Don replaced Alan Titchmarsh, at the latter's suggestion, as the lead presenter of Gardeners' World, only leaving the show between 2008 and 2011 owing to illness.
+Since then he has written and produced several garden series of his own, the most recent being Monty Don's Spanish Gardens which aired in 2024.